 Our Favorite Books

 Below you find a collection of our favorite pregnancy, birth and newborn care books.
 One of the books we in particular recommend is "Pregnancy, Childbirth and the Newborn" by Penny Simkin.
-Unlike other guides that can overwhelm and alarm by telling everything that can go wrong, this book starts off with describing the normal and healthy processes, their typical variations and the usual care practices for monitoring them.
+This book is different from others because it doesn't focus on what can go wrong.
+Instead, it explains the normal and healthy processes, their variations, and how to monitor them.
+Her other excellent book is "The Birth Partner" - a must-read for partners who want to be truly helpful during childbirth.
 Penny Simkin is one of the founders of DONA International; the world's first and leading doula certifying organization.

-Whether your due date is fast approaching, or you just welcomed your newborn, it can be difficult to keep track of everything - and that is Ok.
+If your due date is approaching or you recently had a baby, it can be difficult to remember everything.
+And that's perfectly fine.
 The good news is that there are many pregnancy, birth and baby apps for new parents.
-These apps can help you record, track and remember important milestones; for example, help you remember which side you last fed on.
+These apps can assist in recording and tracking important milestones, such as remembering which side you last fed on.
 Below you find some of the apps we really think are useful.